Why am I responsible for my child's mother's rehab costs?

 Answer:

-I suggest consulting a local attorney to review the terms of your support order.
-Generally, medical expenses may be made part of a support award, based upon the circumstances of the parties and facts involved.
+I recommend consulting a local attorney to review your support order.
+Typically, medical expenses, including rehab costs, can be included in a support award based on the circumstances of both parties involved.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.